 - Tips for staying hydrated: keep a jug of water nearby, carry a water bottle, infuse water with fruits, and use a hydration app.

 How Much Water When Breastfeeding?

 It’s easy for a new mom to get caught up in her new duties and forget to drink enough water.
 A non-nursing woman should ideally drink around nine glasses of water every day.
 Does this amount change for the breastfeeding mom?

 But won’t that much water dilute my milk?
 Not at all.
-Here’s the thing, your body is made up of approximately 60 percent water, and around 87 percent of breast milk is water (source).
-You and the baby need water to function — think digestion, flushing out toxins, and everything else that water does for our bodies.
+Here’s the thing, your body is made up of approximately 60% water, and around 87% of breast milk is water (2).
+You and your baby need water to function — think digestion, flushing out toxins, and everything else that water does for our bodies.

 That said, there is such a thing as “overhydration,” which can force the body to push out excess water as urine.
 The result?
-Too many visits to the bathroom and a decrease in your milk supply, since water has been diverted from the breasts (source).
+Too many visits to the bathroom and a decrease in your milk supply since water has been diverted from the breasts.

-While overhydration isn’t typically dangerous for a healthy woman, it can lead to dangerous changes in body chemistry for people with certain conditions (source).
+While overhydration isn’t typically dangerous for a healthy woman, it can lead to dangerous changes in body chemistry for people with certain conditions (3).

 Editor's Note:Michelle Roth, BA, IBCLC